Gingivitis is the earliest stage of gum disease and often begins with red, swollen, or bleeding gums.

 2. Soothing the Inflammation: Can Salt Water Help Reduce Gum Inflammation?

-Salt water rinses are a common home remedy for reducing gum inflammation caused by gingivitis.
+Saltwater rinses are a simple and common home remedy for calming gum inflammation caused by gingivitis.

-Additionally, salt water has mild antiseptic properties that can help reduce bacteria in the mouth.
+Salt water also has mild antiseptic properties that lower the number of bacteria in the mouth, which can support healing.

 3. DIY Salt Water Rinse: A Simple Home Remedy for Gingivitis